AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 * Check external account settings.
 Ask the provider in case of doubt about the value of some fields.

-* If the connection is successful but unstable, check the Issues with unstable connections section below.
+* If the connection is successful but unstable, check the [Issue with unstable connections](../../administration/using/sms-protocol.md#issues-unstable-connection) section.

 * If connection issues are difficult to diagnose, a network capture will provide a lot of information.
 Make sure that the network capture runs simultaneously while the problem appears so it can be analyzed efficiently.
 You should also note the exact time at which the problem appears so it's easier to find the problem in network captures.